lindsaykerr/threejs-playground/README.md

 # My WebGl Playground
-WebGL exmaples mostly using the threejs framework.
+WebGL examples mostly using the threejs framework.